1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 `#define LANG EN`
 Available languages are: Czech (CZ), German (DE), Danish (DK), English (EN), Spanish (ES), Finnish (FI), French (FR), Greek (EL), Hungarian (HU), Italian (IT), Dutch (NL), Polish (PL), Russian (RU), Swedish (SE), Slovenian (SI) and Turkish (TR).
 Note:
 So far the German language is the most complete one, followed by English.
-Other incomplete languages will automagically be filled up with English translations first, and if no English translation is available, fallback will take place to German.
+Other incomplete languages will automatically be filled up with English translations first, and if no English translation is available, fallback will take place to German.
 If you are a native speaker of one of the listed languages and you want to support BSB-LAN with some translations, please feel free to contact us!

 - **WIFI settings:**
 If you are using a ['WIFI-Arduino'](chap12.md#1273-wlan-usage-of-an-additional-esp-or-a-wlan-arduino), you have to activate the definement